oechsler/oechsler/README.md

 - 🖼 Vue.js
 - ⚛️ *React*
-- 👓 Sass
-- 🏙 TypeScript
+- 🅰️ Angular
 - 🧰 .Net Core
 - 🏝 Kotlin
+- 🏙 TypeScript
-- 🦦 *Go*
+- 🦦 Go
 - 🦜 *Swift*
+- 🧭 Kubernetes
 - 🐳 Docker
-- 🧭 Kubernetes

 The ones that are in *italics*, I have not used recently (the last quarter of the year)
-and propbaly need some practice before using them again.
+and probably need some practice before using them again.

 #